EllingtonKirby/EllingtonKirby.github.io/index.markdown

 In 2022 I returned to school to pursue the IASD Masters in Machine Learning at PSL Research University.

-Currently I am working at [Valeo.AI](https://valeoai.github.io/blog/) as a research intern working on generative methods for 3D point cloud data in the context of autonomous driving.
+Currently I am working at [Valeo.AI](https://valeoai.github.io/blog/) as a research engineer working on End to End training of autonomous planning models.
 * * *
 ## [Blog](/blog.html)
 * * *